 Start a WhatsApp group with friends to keep each other accountable.
 They are the people you can call on at the start of every week for Monday workout motivation or a little boost on the days you don't feel like working out.

 “Add friends and family members who are also on a mission to keep fit, and tell each other what you plan to do, or what you’ve done,” says Annie.

 "When opting for new kit, make sure it's comfortable and fits well.
-If it doesn't quite fit right, you'll be less motivated to work out in it,” says Annie.
-"The worst thing you can do is head out on a walk or a run with leggings that slip down.
+If it doesn't quite fit right, you'll be less motivated to work out in it," advises Annie.
+"The worst thing you can do is head out on a walk or run with leggings that slip down, for example.
 Equally, it's incredibly infuriating wearing a sports bra that doesn't hold your breasts in place."

-Wearing the right footwear is also key.
-“Nobody wants to head off on a walk or run in uncomfortable shoes,” says Annie.
-“You're destined to suffer from blisters and cuts, which will only delay your progress.
-Plus, it will give you an excuse to ditch the workout."
+Wearing the right footwear and if running is your choice, opt for a pair of the best running shoes before heading out again.
+"Nobody wants to head off on a walk or run in uncomfortable shoes," Annie says.
+"You're destined to suffer from blisters and cuts, which will only delay your progress.
+Plus, being uncomfortable will give you an excuse to ditch the workout."

-Good-quality kit will last you many workouts to come so is worth investing in if you can.
-Or you could bag yourself a pair of a more premium style in a running shoes sale.
+The good-quality kit will last you many workouts to come so it's worth investing in if you can.

 If you're bored of walking for weight loss or lacking in gym motivation, then it's time to turn to YouTube and find fitness inspiration for a new workout routine online that you can complete from the comfort of your own home.

 “If you’re working out at home, go on YouTube and find nine workouts which interest you,” says Annie.
 “Then email the links to yourself.
 If you do three of these a week, that’s three weeks’ worth of workouts.
 Then do them again (only better) in the following three weeks.”